• Skip to primary navigation

 Magas, sometimes known as Magaj or Magaz, is a Gujarati-style besan burfi/ladoo.
 It is a highly famous and well-liked sweet in all Gujarati homes.

 Magas is made by cooking gram flour in ghee over low-medium heat until it turns brown.
-Cardamom powder, sugar is added and garnished with nuts.
+Cardamom powder and sugar are added and garnished with nuts.
 (Note: Gram flour or besan is often also called chickpea flour.
 Gram flour is made with Chana Dal.
 See my chickpea flour post for more details)

 Magas requires a coarse texture, which can be obtained by using magas flour (course gram flour) and adding some milk at the end.